-In addition, if the person is Married Filing Jointly (MFJ), then each person is entitled to use the Foreign Earned Income Exclusion to reduce their respective income.
+The foreign earned income exclusions is applied to each person, not each IRS tax return.
+There if a married couple is filing Married Jointly (MFJ), each person is entitled to use the Foreign Earned Income Exclusion to reduce their respective income.

 In other words, if two people are working together outside of United States, and are married, they may both qualify for the exclusion, and effectively exclude upwards of $200,000 from their taxable income.

 Thus, when a person resides in a foreign country in which the tax rate is low or personal income is not taxable, and they qualify for the exclusion, they may be able to (legally) significantly reduce their U.S. tax liability.

 Qualifying for the Foreign Earned Income Exclusion is not easy.
 With the IRS agreeing to allow individuals to exclude upwards of $100,000 dollars of their individual foreign earned income, you can better believe the IRS will take you to task to ensure that you are properly taking the exclusion.

 The following is an example of how to ,make a preliminary determination as to whether you qualify for FEIE.
 Of course, each person’s facts and circumstances are different, and if you are considering taking exclusion, then you may consider speaking with an experienced tax professional first before filing any paperwork with the IRS.

 David is a US citizen who’ve began working for a company outside of the United States.
 In 2017, David worked for the company the entire year and only travel back to the United States twice for one week at a time.

 As provided by the IRS:

 “To meet this test, your tax home must be in a foreign country, or countries throughout your period of bona fide residence or physical presence, whichever applies.